diehumble/TheCallToArms/README.md

 ---

-To learn more about Patrick Henry <a href="https://en.wikipedia.org/wiki/Patrick_Henry">visit his Wikipedia entry</a>.
+To learn more about Patrick Henry <a href="https://en.wikipedia.org/wiki/Patrick_Henry" target="_blank">visit his Wikipedia entry</a>.